apache/sedona/R/README.md

 * **Compile the Sedona code yourself**, see [Compile the code](https://sedona.apache.org/latest-snapshot/setup/compile/)
 * **Get the latest generated jars** from the [GitHub 'Java build' action](https://github.com/apache/sedona/actions/workflows/java.yml); click on the latest run, the generated jars are at the bottom of the page

-The path to the sedona-spark-shaded and sedona-viz jars needs to be put in the `SEDONA_JAR_FILES` environment variables (see below).
+The path to the sedona-spark-shaded jars needs to be put in the `SEDONA_JAR_FILES` environment variables (see below).

 ## Usage